International Admission

 How will I be supported when I get to Richmond?

-The Office of International Education helps international students acclimate to both the university and city and can offer tips on immigration, travel, health insurance, and more.
+The Center for Global Engagement helps international students acclimate to both the university and city and can offer tips on immigration, travel, health insurance, and more.
 Transportation between the airport, the university, and the City of Richmond is easy to arrange.
 The University offers free shuttles around the campus and to local shopping areas, as well as free passes to use the city of Richmond’s bus service.

 Expand All